bparanj/crystal/programming/iac/docs/experiments/provisioning-step.md

 ### Additional Considerations

-- **Security**: Implement security best practices, including the use of secret management tools (e.g., Vault) for managing sensitive information and credentials.
+- **Security**: Implement security best practices,  the use of secret management tools (e.g., Vault) for managing sensitive information and credentials.
 - **Scalability**: Design your infrastructure to be scalable, considering the use of cloud-native services and auto-scaling groups.
 - **Disaster Recovery**: Plan for disaster recovery by implementing backup and restore strategies for customer data.